safaorhan/yelle-remote/README.md

 Here is the wiring scheme of the hardware:
 ![Wiring scheme of the hardware][wiring-scheme]

-Please note that Vcc is connected to NodeMCU's Vin and GND in emmiter of the transistor is connected to NodeMCU's GND.
+Please note that Vcc is connected to NodeMCU's Vin and GND in emitter of the transistor is connected to NodeMCU's GND.
 I kept it this way to make the scheme easy on the eye.

 Node mcu is powered via a usb power adapter.